 Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Acupuncture Plan covers up to 30 visits every year.
-There is no copayment for up to 30 visits every year.
-Requires prior authorization.
-Contact VNS Health EasyCare Plus for more information.
-Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and There is no copayment to receive Medicare-covered acupuncture for lower back.
-Requires prior authorization.
-Contact VNS Health EasyCare Plus for more information. not associated with pregnancy.
-An additional eight sessions will be covered for those patients demonstrating an improvement.
-No more than 20 acupuncture treatments may be administered annually.
+Acupuncture Covered services include: up to 30 visits every year.
+There is no copayment.
+Authorization is required.
+Contact your Care Team for more information.

-Acupuncture for chronic low back pain (continued)
+Acupuncture for chronic low back pain